Visit Vulcano, Sicily: Mud baths, Great Crater, travel guide

 Vulcano, a sulphur mud bath with many health benefits

-The presence of volcanic mud pools is always a sign of gas reserves hidden underground.
+The presence of volcanic mud puddles always indicates hidden underground gas reserves.
 What’s more, the strong rotten egg smell emanating from the area explains the presence of large quantities of sulphur in the form of hydrogen sulphide (H₂S).

 To understand the sulphurous nature of the mud bath, it is enough to observe the effect of the water on certain reagents.
 In particular, its ability to blacken silver jewellery or bracelets should prompt their removal.
 The same applies to lead objects, which will also precipitate and turn brown.
 Even gases in the air will tarnish these reagents.

-As the pool is uncovered, the gases can escape freely, without fear of denaturing the milky water.
+As the pool is uncovered, the gases can escape freely (despite some accumulation on the ground) without fear of denaturing the milky water.
 The effect of contact with air on the dynamics of sulphurous water is enormous.

 So, according to a meta-analysis[1], concentrations of 30 to 50 ppm of hydrogen sulphide have been found in the air near the mud pool.
 There is no other hot spring in Italy or France with such a high concentration of H₂S.
 Moreover, this gas has been shown to have curative properties for respiratory diseases (widely used in spas), rheumatism and skin diseases.
 But how about this unusual concentration?